reikje/npt/README.md

 	}

 You could always create a default SBT project and manually tweak everything, but that would be tedious.
 This plug-in aims to make it simpler for you.

+## Installation

+Often you want to install this as a global plug-in.

+### For sbt 0.13+

+If you don't already have one, create an `~/.sbt/0.13/plugins` directory.
+And inside of it, create a file `npt.sbt` containing the line

+    addSbtPlugin("me.rschatz" % "npt" % "0.1")

+This will make `nptSettings` globally visible to your project definitions.

+If you wish to globally mix in `nptSettings`, create a file under `~/.sbt/0.13` called `npt.sbt` containing the line

+    seq(me.rschatz.Npt.nptSettings: _*)